chadgevans/HIV_Survival_Analysis/HIV_Survival_Analysis.md

     ## Number of Newton-Raphson Iterations: 4
     ## n= 100

-I believe the proper interpretation is that, for a one unit increase in age, we expect a 100\*(exp(-0.0939)-1) percent change in the survival probability.
+For a one unit increase in age, we expect a 100\*(exp(-0.0939)-1) percent change in the survival probability.
+So, for each year, we expect survival time to decrease by about nine percent.
+Because the coefficient is so small, you can actually just multiple the coef by 100 to find an approximation of the percentage change.

 The log-logistic distribution provides the most commonly used AFT model.